How to get your California CCW in Kern County

 When the Kern county Sheriff’s Department receives your approval from the California DOJ, you will be notified to come in.

-Remember, Applicants must have the gun in their possession in order to add it to their permit.
-The gun must be brought to the Sheriff’s office unloaded and locked with a cable prior to entering the sheriff’s office.
-You may have up to 10 guns on your permit. all of the guns on your permit must be register with the DOJ and be owned by you or an immediate member of your family.
+Remember, Applicants must have the gun’s serial number, brand, model and caliber in their possession in order to add it to their permit.
+The guns no longer needs to be brought to the Sheriff’s office.
+You may have up to 10 guns on your permit.
+All of the guns on your permit must be register with the DOJ and be owned by you or an immediate member of your family.

 If you have questions or need information concerning your application or CCW training contact Carrying Concealed USA at 855-GET 1 CCW (855-438-1229) or email firstname.lastname@example.org

-Training gives you the knowledge and with the continued application of the knowledge, you gain skill, skill is what you need to have a CCW and carry a handgun.
+Training gives you the knowledge and with the continued application of the knowledge, you gain skill, skill is what you need to develop, to have a CCW and carry a handgun.